beccannlittle/BaseGame/README.md

 1. Verify your changes have been pushed by going to the home page of your repository, and clicking the "environment" button.
 1. Click "View Deployment".
 1. Verify the game looks correct, then copy the url for the page.
-1. Navigate to the original game you forked from. https://github.com/StateFarmASUGameCon/BaseGame
+1. Navigate to the **original game** you forked from. https://github.com/StateFarmASUGameCon/BaseGame
-1. Click the "Issues" button at the top.
+1. Click the "Issues" tab below your project, not the one at the very top.
 1. Create a "New Issue".
 1. Click "Get Started" next to "Game Submission".
-1. Provide the name of your game, the link you copied, and a link to your repository.
+1. Provide the name of your game as the title (feel free to be creative), the link you copied, and a link to your repository.
 1. Submit the issue, and pay attention to notifications on your issue as this is how we will contact the winner.
 1. Submission cutoff is 7:30, and we plan on announcing the winner by 8:00.